sabookire/comp20-sabookire/captainslog/README.txt

 Captains Log
 READ ME

-My program is currently displaying all of local storage instead of just the messages.
 All other aspects have been correctly implemented to the best of my knowledge.

-I have discussed the assignment with Aditi Ashok, Zoe Monosson, Danielle Zelin, Ming, and Thomas Colgrave.
+I have discussed the assignment with Aditi Ashok, Zoe Monosson, Danielle Zelin, Ming, and Thomas Colgrove.

 I have spent 6 hours working on the assignment.